-An extreme case of super-wrinkly skin can be seen in the photo on our right, and it so happens to belong to a guy named Tim Yarrow.
-More on him in a bit.
+An extreme case of super-wrinkly, damaged looking skin can be seen in the photo seen above, belonging to a guy named Tim Yarrow.

-This is one reason why swimming in the ocean can actually be good for your skin, because while it might not be good to drink ocean water because the salt makes it toxic, swimming in sea water has many great benefits.
+This is one reason why swimming in the ocean can actually be good for your skin, because while it might not be good to drink ocean water because the salt makes it toxic for consumption, swimming in sea water has many great benefits.

-Swimming in sea water even has a fancy name – “thalassotherapy”, which just means soaking in sea water to receive certain physical benefits, including better blood circulation.
+Soaking in sea salt-infused water even has a fancy name – “thalassotherapy”, which just means soaking in sea water to receive certain physical benefits, including better blood circulation.

-Some of the benefits of this include increasing your immune system’s overall functioning, as well as promoting overall well-being and hydrating your skin.
+Some of the benefits include increasing your immune system’s overall functioning, as well as promoting overall well-being and hydrating your skin.